Camera Calibration Using Homography Estimation

 This work has been implemented in our Social Distancing Detection product as a feature.

-You can find more information about Galliot Smart Social Distancing here.
+Find more information about Galliot Smart Social Distancing.

-You can also find this work’s codes in this GitHub Repo.
+You can also find the codes in this GitHub Repo.

 Note: Basic knowledge of linear algebra, e.g., matrix multiplication and system of linear equations, is recommended but not required to follow this article.